lsst/fgcmcal/doc/lsst.fgcmcal/tasks/lsst.fgcmcal.fgcmBuildStarsTable.FgcmBuildStarsTableTask.rst

 This is the second task in a typical ``fgcmcal`` processing chain.
 The first is :doc:`lsst.fgcmcal.fgcmMakeLut.FgcmMakeLutTask`, the third is :doc:`lsst.fgcmcal.fgcmFitCycle.FgcmFitCycleTask`, and the fourth is :doc:`lsst.fgcmcal.fgcmOutputProducts.FgcmOutputProductsTask`.
+This task is still usable and tested, but the replacement :doc:`lsst.fgcmcal.fgcmBuildFromIsolatedStars.FgcmBuildFromIsolatedStarsTask` is preferred for modern pipelines.

 .. _lsst.fgcmcal.fgcmBuildStars.FgcmBuildStarsTableTask-summary: